lorddev/utilities/README.md

 ### License

 LordDesign.Utilities by Lord Design (http://lorddesign.net) is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.
+You may use it for commercial purposes, but if you modify it, the modified version must likewise be open-source.